lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 4. You can *Join Current Session* or *Start a New Session* in the desired module by clicking in the circle to the right of one of those titles and then click on "Play."

-   + As a reminder, the available modules are Care Coordination or CC, Medication Management or MM, Psychotherapy or PSY, Aggregate or AGG, and Suicide Prevention.
+   + As a reminder, the available modules are Care Coordination or CC, Medication Management or MM, Psychotherapy or PSY, Aggregate or AGG, and Suicide Prevention or SP.

    + If you *Start a New Session* you will need to select the team data file you would like to use.
 Click on the "Select Team Data" icon.
 A pop-up box will appear on your computer screen with the text, "Please select a model input file."
 Click on the blue down arrow next to the text "Please select team data" and choose the data file you would like to use in an experiment.